Tymlez/guardian-policies/README.md

 ## Methodologies

+TYMLEZ aims to provide the capability to quantify and tokenise carbon.
-TYMLEZ have attempted to create a universal schema that can be used as the basis for insetting / avoidance claims made against any GHG Compatible project.
+To do this, we have designed a universal schema that can be used as the basis for both insetting and avoidance claims made against any GHG Protocol compatible project.

-Whilst these schemas will not be able to be used Verbatim for all registries, they form an important base for dMRV recording against a particular project.
+Whilst these schemas will not be able to be used verbatim for all carbon registries, they form an important base for digital measurement, reporting and verification (dMRV) recording against a particular project.

-TYMLEZ focuses on the accurate reading of MRV data from devices, as such this schema is not specifically designed for the manual entry of data, we have however included UI screens to enable this on the public version.
+A core focus at TYMLEZ is the accurate reading of MRV data from source devices.
+As such, this schema is not designed for use in scenarios requiring the manual entry of carbon data – we have however included UI screens to support manual entry in this public version.

 We have included a full schema for the CET &amp; CRU policies [here](methodologies/CET_CRU_TYMLEZ.pdf) that can be used to record Scope 1 & 2 emissions data